 Another option the Steward has to retrieve a task is to click the row of the Task to open the Task Details screen (described next).
 This screen also includes the “Get” button used to assign this task to the user.

 Task Details

-The Task Details screen provides the Steward a view of the task details, from which notes can be added or the task can be marked “Complete.”
+The Task Details screen provides the Steward a view of the task details, from which notes can be added or the task can be marked “Complete”.